x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/post-installation-tasks/configure-certificate-based-auth.md

 ## Step 3: Use IIS Manager to configure the Outlook on the web, Exchange admin center, and ActiveSync virtual directories to require client certificates

- **Note**: You need to *require* client certificates, because *accepting* client certificates (to support both CBA and regular user name and password authentication) doesn't work consistently across all types of ActiveSync devices.
+ **Note**: You need to *require* client certificates, because *accepting* client certificates (to support both CBA and regular username and password authentication) doesn't work consistently across all types of ActiveSync devices.

 1. In IIS Manager, expand the server, expand **Sites**, and then expand **Default Web Site**.